vvalchev/supabase-multitenancy-rbac/README.md

 This is a template, that enables Supabase users to quickly create multi-tenant application with role-based security access.

+## Rationale

+I've started this project because I believe, that multi-tenancy is an important feature for small startups.
+It is very common to have a project where you want to host multiple tenants in the same database.
+And allowing them to have users, with different levels of access is another important feature.

+The third reason for having this project is that I wanted to make sure that everything is covered with appropriate test cases.

 ## Features

 * There are tenants